 2) Removing epoxies is difficult and therefore is not considered "reversible"

 4) Managing mixing two parts can be messy and wasteful

 5) Tooling and working surface clean-up is more labor intensive

 6) Strong smell and potential health issues when applying

-As a general rule, epoxy resins should be avoided for archeological restoration.
+As a general rule for choosing adhesive for pottery or ceramic objects, epoxy resins should be avoided for archeological restoration.
 However, epoxies are occasionally required by conservators because nothing else has the needed bonding strength.
 Resin epoxies are excellent when a very strong and permanent bond is required.
 Resin epoxies are a better choice for all cases where the repair can be hidden and the only good choice for nonporous materials such as high fired ceramic, metals, glass, etc.